AmandaLesnik/WebbCouture/README.md

 - Get in touch to give feedback or ask questions.

 ## Frequent User Goals:
-- As a Frequent User, want to find the company´s contact on whatsup easy, to call or text them.
+- As a Frequent User, want to find the company´s contact on WhatApp easy, to call or text them.

 ## Features